Diplomatic Reception Rooms, U.S. Department of State

-The diplomatic reception rooms at the United States Department of State are forty-two principal rooms and offices where the United States secretary of state conducts the business of modern diplomacy.
+The diplomatic reception rooms at the United States Department of State are forty-two principal rooms and offices used by the United States Secretary of State in the conduct of diplomacy.
 Located on the seventh and eighth floors of the Harry S Truman Building in Washington, D.C., the diplomatic reception rooms include one of the nation's foremost museum collections of American fine and decorative arts.

 Architect Edward Vason Jones designed several of the rooms between 1965 and 1980.
 Clement Conger, curator of the collections from 1961 to 1990, assembled many of the art, furniture, and decorative arts objects.

 Management

 In accordance with Title 22 of the United States Code, Chapter 38, Section 2713(a), the Office of Fine Arts (M/FA) at the U.S. Department of State oversees the art and architecture of the diplomatic reception rooms and administers this museum on behalf of the secretary of state.
 In addition to the Office of Fine Arts, the Office of the Chief of Protocol administers official visits by guests of the secretary.
 The facilities themselves apart from their contents are managed by the Bureau of Administration (A/OPR/GSM), which with the Office of Fine Arts reports to the under secretary of state for management.